nio-blocks/amazon_ses/README.md

 Properties
 ----------
-- **bcc_recipients**:
+- **bcc_recipients**: A list of bcc recipient email addresses.
+These addresses can be expressions.
+The expressions can also evaluate to lists for your convenience.
-- **cc_recipients**: A list of recipient email addresses.
+- **cc_recipients**: A list of cc recipient email addresses.
 These addresses can be expressions.
 The expressions can also evaluate to lists for your convenience.
 - **creds**: An object containing your IAM identity (access_key: string, access_secret: string)
 - **message**: An object defining the contents of the emails (subject: expression, body: expression)
 - **region**: AWS region for SES (e.g.: us_east_1)